m-lab/website/_pages/developers.md

 {"city": "Washington_DC", "url": "http://ndt.iupui.mlab1.iad05.measurement-lab.org:7123", "ip": ["4.35.238.203"], "fqdn": "ndt.iupui.mlab1.iad05.measurement-lab.org", "site": "iad05", "country": "US"}
 ```

 When the request arrives to mlab-ns, the geolocation of the user is automatically included in the HTTP headers by the Google AppEngine infrastructure.
 Note that the user is not required to consent to this information being sent.
-Finally, using this information, mlab-ns selects the best M-Lab server (according to various metrics) and redirects the user to the corresponding URL.
+Using the location from AppEngine, mlab-ns selects the best M-Lab server (according to various metrics) and redirects the user to the corresponding URL.
 Additional query parameters are available, which are detailed in the [M-Lab NS Design Document](https://github.com/m-lab/mlab-ns/blob/master/DESIGN_DOC.md).

 ### Where does M-Lab place servers?

-The M-Lab platform is designed to provide broadband users with measurements that reflect their actual Internet experience.
+The M-Lab platform is designed to provide broadband users with measurements that reflect their Internet experience.
 To align with this mission, the M-Lab sites that users conduct tests against are typically located in networks that host Internet content or key infrastructure locations.
 These providers tend to be Internet exchanges, transit networks, or prominent hosting companies.
 The M-­Lab sites are typically physically collocated in the same building as major network providers’ routers.

 Measurement Lab is an international platform that currently consists of over 125 sites around the world, a number that is always increasing.
 The majority of sites are located in North America and Europe.
 However, M-Lab seeks to build out a presence everywhere.
 As a result, M-Lab has server coverage in many key locations, including in prominent developing markets.
 For up to date information on the geographic reach, please see our [Server Map]({{ site.baseurl }}/status).